srikanthadya/srikanthadya.github.io/_posts/2019-01-15-LeNet-For-MNIST.md

 <br><br>

 The implementation differs from the original architecture in that the activations used here are ReLU instead of tanh.
-It is a common practice to increase the Conv2D filters per layer as the spatial input dimensions decrease.
+Also, it is a common practice to increase the Conv2D filters per layer as the spatial input dimensions decrease.
 <br><br>
 The code block showing the Keras implementation of this architecture is shown below.
 ```python